armory/docs/content/en/docs/armory-admin/clouddriver-sql-configure.md

 This configuration grants authorization from any host.
 You can restrict it to the cluster in which Spinnaker runs by replacing the `%` with the IP address of Clouddriver pods from MySQL.

+> Depending on your TLS settings, you may need to configure TLS 1.2.
+For more information, see the Knowledge Base articles [Disabling TLS 1.1 in Spinnaker and Specifying the Protocols to be used](https://support.armory.io/support?sys_kb_id=6d38e4bfdba47c1079f53ec8f49619c2&id=kb_article_view&sysparm_rank=2&sysparm_tsqueryId=f93349771b3d385013d4fe6fdc4bcb35) and [How to fix TLS error "Reason: extension (5) should not be presented in certificate_request"](https://support.armory.io/support?sys_kb_id=e06335f11b202c1013d4fe6fdc4bcbf8&id=kb_article_view&sysparm_rank=1&sysparm_tsqueryId=3b0341771b3d385013d4fe6fdc4bcb6a).

 ## Deployment

 You have two options for deploying Clouddriver with MySQL: a simpler deployment, which involves downtime, or a three-step method that avoids downtime.
 Pick the method that best fits your requirements.